-If you’re looking for a laptop to use for Arduino programming, here are some things to keep in mind.
-Look for a model with an Intel Core i5 or i7 processor if you are looking for Windows-based laptop, or M1 or M2 chip if you are looking for MacBook.
+Here are some things to keep in mind if you’re looking for a laptop to use for Arduino programming.
+Look for a model with an Intel Core i5 or i7 processor if you are looking for a Windows-based laptop, or M1 or M2 chip if you are looking for MacBook.

 If you’re looking to get the most out of your Arduino programming, you’ll need to make sure you have enough RAM on your laptop.

 The minimum amount of RAM you’ll need is 4GB, but 8GB or more is even better.

 With the right amount of RAM, you’ll be able to run multiple programs and sketches simultaneously without any issues.